Experimental characterisation of a combined LVDT position sensor and voice-coil actuator for gravitational wave detectors: Combined LVDT and VC actuator working principle

 To model this LVDT+VC system we use Finite Element Method Magnetics (FEMM) \cite{femm}, and its \texttt{pyFEMM} \cite{pyfemm} extension, to conduct two-dimensional axisymmetric simulations in the $r-z$ plane, where $r$ represents the radial direction and $z$ the vertical direction.
 To model the ambient environment, the simulation domain is divided into two radial regions: a dense mesh (element size 0.5) is used within 150~mm, while from 150~mm to 300~mm the mesh size is set automatically by FEMM, as beyond 150~mm the magnetic field has decayed sufficiently for a coarser discretisation to have negligible impact on the results.
 Dirichlet boundary conditions are set at the edges with a null vector potential.
 The LVDT coils and VC magnet are then positioned in this plane according to the ETpathfinder Type-A geometry, as summarised in table~\ref{tab:typeA_dimensions}.
 For the LVDT simulations, the primary coil is excited with a sinusoidal current of 20~mA at 10~kHz, reflecting the operating conditions of the electronics in the experimental setup.
+At this excitation level, the dissipated power ($\rm P$) is $\rm 4.9 \ mW$, obtained using the relation: $\rm P = I^2_{rms}R$, where $\rm I_{rms} (={20 \ mA} / \sqrt{2})$ is the root‑mean‑square excitation current and $\rm R (= 24.5 \ \Omega)$ is the coil resistance.
 For the VC simulations, the secondary coils are driven with a 1~A DC current.
 In both cases, the axial position of the primary coil is varied relative to the secondary coils, and FEMM solutions are computed at discrete displacement steps.
 For the LVDT analysis, complex voltages are extracted from the FEMM secondary-coil circuit properties and used to calculate the absolute differential output voltage.
 For the VC analysis, the actuation force is determined from the axial component of the force (calculated using the steady-state weighted Maxwell stress tensor~\cite{pyfemm}) on the secondary coils.
 This procedure results in a set of discrete data points representing the sensor output (differential voltage) or actuator response (axial force) as a function of relative coil position.
 From these data, an LVDT response profile is constructed, with the displacement of the primary coil relative to the secondary coils on the x-axis and the differential voltage on the y-axis.
 Similarly, a VC force profile is constructed, where the axial force is plotted as a function of displacement.
 These profiles provide a quantitative characterisation of the system, and are used to extract three key metrics to evaluate the ETpathfinder Type-A assembly: the LVDT response, LVDT linearity, and normalised VC force, each described below.

 The LVDT response $(\rm V_{out}/mmA_{in})$ is defined as the slope of a first-order polynomial fit to the differential voltage of the secondary coils ($\rm V_{out}$) as a function of the primary coil position.
 This slope is normalised to the input excitation current ($\rm A_{in}$) or to the excitation voltage ($\rm V_{in}$) to compare with measurements.
 The fit range is smaller than the full simulated or measured position range, and is restricted to a central interval in order to avoid bias from nonlinearities in the LVDT output at larger displacements.
 This effect is quantified by the LVDT linearity (in \%): the degree to which the differential output voltage follows a linear dependence on the primary coil position.
 A high linearity is essential for precision displacement sensing, as deviations from an ideal linear behaviour introduce systematic errors in the inferred position.
 The linearity is calculated as a relative fit residual: